 - Develop the workforce plan: You can then develop a workforce plan by identifying future HR needs in the above-mentioned areas and start developing your action plan.

 - Communicate and implement the workforce plan: Communicating the basis of the plan to all the employees will help in bringing life to the plan.
-Making the organization’s business plan transparent will help in building credibility for the organization.
+Making the organisation’s business plan transparent will help in building credibility for the organisation.

 - Conduct a job analysis.
 Identify the job to be analyzed and set up the procedure to collect job data.
 Implementing the analysis method and reviewing the data collected help in documenting it.
 This can be done by collecting responses from the current job holders.
 The primary goal is to understand what they feel are the key characters that are vital to perform their respective jobs.